cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.10.3v0.1
 Agencies SHALL NOT allow users to consent to access to low-risk scopes.

-- Rationale
-  - Allowing users to give access to OAuth scopes that aren't classified as high-risk could still allow for apps that are not trusted to be granted access by non-administrator personnel and without having to be allowlisted in accordance with 11.1.
+- _Rationale:_ Allowing users to give access to OAuth scopes that aren't classified as high-risk could still allow for apps that are not trusted to be granted access by non-administrator personnel and without having to be allowlisted in accordance with policy 10.1.
-- Last Modified: July 10, 2023
+- _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1550: Use Alternate Authentication Materials](https://attack.mitre.org/techniques/T1550/)